When you’re Medicare eligible, you enroll in Original Medicare. This provides the most basic coverage offered by the government.

 The Part B premium will be automatically deducted from your benefit payment if you receive a Social Security, Railroad Retirement Board, or Office of Personnel Management benefit.
 If you don’t receive these benefits, you’ll receive a monthly or quarterly premium invoice.

 Your Medicare Part B costs also include an annual deductible.
-The Part B deductible is $257.
+The Part B deductible is $257 in 2025.
 After your deductible is met, you pay 20% of the Medicare-approved amount for most doctor services, outpatient therapy, and durable medical equipment.

 Medicare Part C, also known as Medicare Advantage (MA), expands Original Medicare (Parts A & B) coverage.
 Medicare Advantage plans are offered by private companies that contract with the Centers for Medicare & Medicaid Services (CMS), the government entity that regulates Medicare.